jquery/learn.jquery.com/page/about-jquery/how-to-setup-jquery.md

 } );
 ```

-Try replacing the first snippet of jQuery code, which you previously copied into `demo.js`, with the one above.
+Try replacing the first snippet of code, which you previously copied into `demo.js`, with the one above.
 Save `index.html` and reload the page to try it out.

 ### Alternative Setups